vagonbar/gr-gwn3/README.md

 # GWN3 : GNU Wireless Network 3

+This version of GWN runs in GNU Radio version 3.9.3.0.

 GWN, the GNU Wireless Network, is a network development toolkit compatible with GNU Radio.
 GWN3 is the GNU Wireless Network version 3, coded in Python 3.